rsa-tools/installing-RSAT/README.md

-# installing-RSAT
+# Installing RSAT

-Installation guides for the Regulatory Sequence Analysis Tools (RSAT) software suite
+This repository contains installation guides for the Regulatory Sequence Analysis Tools (RSAT) software suite.

+## From the scratch

+## Via conda

+## Docker container

+## Local virtual machine

+## Virtual machine on the IFB cloud